Disclosure under the California Transparency in Supply Chains Act and UK Modern Slavery Act

 We are a signatory to the American Apparel & Footwear Association’s Commitment to Responsible Recruitment, signifying our commitment to work with our global supply chain partners to create conditions so that no workers pay for their job; workers retain control of their travel documents and have full freedom of movement; and all workers are informed of the basic terms of their employment before leaving home.
 These same principles are reflected in our Code of Conduct for Business Partners.

 We have a Code of Business Conduct and Ethics (the “Employee Code”) that applies to all of our employees, officers and directors.
 In addition to requiring that all persons respect and obey the law, the Employee Code reflects our commitment to a safe, healthy and comfortable work environment in which all individuals are treated with respect and are free from discriminatory practices.
-Our Employee Code is available in multiple languages and is posted on our internal and external websites and in our workplaces.
+Our Employee Code is available in multiple language and is posted on our internal and external websites and in our workplaces.

 A copy of the Employee Code is available on our website at www.capriholdings.com.
 For a copy of the Employee Code, please see here.

-We communicate our standards and requirements for doing business with us to our suppliers (including our third-party manufacturing contractors and product licensees) though our Code of Conduct for Business Partners (the “Supplier Code”).
-The Supplier Code is informed by international standards, and conveys our expectations around wages, benefits and working hours; prison, forced and child labor; freedom of association and disciplinary practices within the supply chain; and other legal requirements and ethical standards that our business partners must abide by, including as further described below.
+We communicate our standards and requirements for doing business with us to our suppliers (including our third- party supply chain partners and product licensees) though our Code of Conduct for Business Partners (the “Supplier Code”) which embodies our commitment to respect the internationally recognized human rights of the workers who manufacture products (or components thereof) for any of the Company’s brands.
+The Supplier Code is informed by international standards, including the UN’s Universal Declaration on Human Rights and the Core Conventions of the ILO, and conveys our high expectations around wages, benefits and working hours; prison, forced and child labor; freedom of association and collective bargaining; healthy and safety; and disciplinary practices within the supply chain; and other legal requirements and ethical standards that our business partners must abide by, including as further described below.
+The Supplier Code expressly prohibits the use of any form of slave, forced, bonded, indentured, prison labor, or child labor in any stage of the manufacture of our products.

-The Supplier Code expressly prohibits the use of any form of slave, forced, bonded, indentured, or prison labor in any stage of the manufacture of our products.
-The Supplier Code further provides that suppliers must ensure that no fees or costs have been charged, directly or indirectly, in whole or in part, to jobseekers and workers for their services directly related to recruitment for temporary or permanent job placement, including when using the services of private recruiters, labor brokers or employment agents or performing recruitment activities directly.
+Additionally, the Supplier Code and Migrant Worker Policy further provides that suppliers must ensure that no fees or costs have been charged, directly or indirectly, in whole or in part, to jobseekers and workers for their services directly related to recruitment for temporary or permanent job placement, including when using the services of private recruiters, labor brokers or employment agents or performing recruitment activities directly.
 Workers must not be required to pay employers’ or their agents’ recruitment fees or other similar fees to obtain their employment (such as host country fees like levies, fees for work permits, or fees for renewing work documents, or home country fees like visa fees, medical checks, or any other costs that are not the legal responsibility of the worker).
 We require that our suppliers must repay these fees to the worker if found to have been paid by workers.
 Our suppliers may not retain any documents or demand monetary deposits or other collateral as a condition of employment.
 Workers must not be subject to the withholding of wages, original identification cards, original passports or other original travel documents or personal belongings.
 Suppliers must also ensure that the third-party recruitment agencies (including labor brokers) they use are compliant with the provisions of the Supplier Code and applicable law and must provide us with a list of the recruitment agencies they are using, and the amount of fees being paid to such agencies.

-The Supplier Code is a critical part of our factory compliance program, communicated during direct supplier onboarding and regularly thereafter, and forming the basis of our third-party audits.
-Our third-party manufacturing contractors are responsible for ensuring their factories, workers, subcontractors and business partners (including recruitment agencies and labor brokers) involved in our operations comply with the Supplier Code.
+The Supplier Code and the Migrant Worker Policy are a critical part of our supply chain compliance program (“Compliance Program”), communicated during direct supplier onboarding and regularly thereafter, and forming the basis of our third-party audits.
+Our third-party manufacturing contractors are responsible for ensuring their factories, workers, subcontractors and business partners (including recruitment agencies and labor brokers) involved in our operations comply with the Supplier Code and the Migrant Worker Policy.
 Our direct supply chain partners must post the Suppler Code in all of their facilities in which our brands’ products are produced in a prominent manner visible to all workers in the language understood by workers at each facility.
-A copy of the Supplier Code is available on our website at www.capriholdings.com.
+The Supplier Code is regularly reviewed by the Company with relevant internal and external stakeholders and may be updated from time to time.
+A copy of the Supplier Code and the Migrant Worker Policy is available on our website at www.capriholdings.com.
 For a copy of the Supplier Code, please see here.
+For a copy of the Migrant Worker Policy, please see here.

 As part of our regular audit protocol, an independent third-party auditor evaluates, among other things, a manufacturing contractor’s compliance with our Supplier Code and applicable laws.
 During the on-site audit, the independent third-party auditor will visit and inspect the facility, conduct interviews with supervisors, managers and workers at the facility (without supervisors and managers present), and review relevant books and records of the third-party manufacturer.